mauriora/Model-Announcement-Extended/README.md

 # Model-Announcement-Extended

-Shared model for the announcement (title, body, expires) extended with the properties urgent, start date, url and owner.
+Shared model of the standard Announcement (title, body, expires) extended with the properties urgent, start date, url and owner.